One Dalton: Four Seasons Hotel and Private Residences

 Read more

-Because the site is immediately adjacent to Prudential Center yet integral to Christian Science Plaza, its redevelopment presents a fascinating design challenge: namely, to consider how a tall building, together with the open spaces it frames, can respond creatively to the need for growth while showing appropriate respect for their historic urban setting in Boston’s Back Bay.
+One Dalton demonstrates how a tall building, together with the open spaces it frames, can respond creatively to the need for urban growth while showing appropriate respect for a sensitive historic setting.

 Show Facts